 Bring your drum, shaker, rattle, or other musical instrument and let’s make a joyful noise together!
 After we eat, that is!
-We gotta fill those tummies and nurture our need for face-to-face conversation first.
+Gotta fill those tummies and nurture our need for face-to-face conversation first.

 We will eat and enjoy fellowship from 6:00 PM until 6:55 PM and then move to the chapel at 7:00 PM to start the drum circle.
 If you can’t make the entire event, please come when you can and stay as long as you can.